 Why is it so important to have a baby swing that operates side to side and back and forth?
-Because of most babies only like one or the other motions, so it’s good to have a swing that does both.
+Because most babies only like one of the other motions, so it’s good to have a swing that does both.

 When choosing a baby swing the best ones will recline and operate side to side and back and forth.
 It will also have different swing speeds.

 Not only is it good to have a swing that goes side to side, but to have a recline also.
 Many baby swings have fixed seats, this is a big mistake, especially if your baby suffers from colic or reflux.

 We have taken the time to look at all the baby swings on the market and reveal the best ones that not only swing side to side but have reclining seat positions too.